lomduhaitu/Autostream-Agent/README.md

 Mechanism: The graph maintains a messages list within its state.
 Every user input and AI response is appended to this history.

 Persistence: A unique thread_id is assigned to every user session.
 This acts as "Short-Term Memory," allowing the LLM to recall previous turns (e.g., remembering the user's name mentioned 3 messages ago) to fill the required lead slots without asking redundant questions.

-**4. WhatsApp Deployment Strategy**

-To deploy this agent on WhatsApp, I would integrate it using the Meta Cloud API and a FastAPI middleware.

-**Architecture Flow**
-WhatsApp User → Meta Cloud → FastAPI Webhook → LangGraph Agent → Response

-**Implementation Plan**
-1. Webhook Setup: Develop a Python FastAPI application with a POST /webhook endpoint.
-This endpoint verifies the Meta verification token and receives incoming messages.

-2. Message Handling: When a webhook event triggers, the system extracts the JSON payload:

-3. Identity: The user's phone number (wa_id) is extracted.

-4. Session Mapping: The phone number is used as the thread_id in LangGraph.
-This ensures every WhatsApp user has a completely isolated conversation history.

-5. Async Processing: LLM inference can take 2-5 seconds, which may cause the Meta webhook to timeout.
-To solve this, I would use Background Tasks (via asyncio or Celery).
-The API immediately returns a 200 OK to Meta to acknowledge receipt, while the agent processes the logic asynchronously.

-6. Response Delivery: Once the LangGraph agent generates a response, the system sends a POST request to the Meta Graph API (/messages endpoint) to push the reply back to the user's specific WhatsApp number.